kasperfg16/fish_species_detection/README.md

 ## Perquisites

-- This is developed for windows and only tested on Window 11 OS
+- This is developed for windows and only tested on Window 10 and 11 OS

 ## Setup